coletivoEITA/drupal-etherpad/README.txt

-This is module integrates Etherpad Lite into Drupal 7 WYSIWYG module.
+This module integrates Etherpad Lite into Drupal 7 WYSIWYG module.

 = Installation instructions =
  * change directory to the root of the drupal installation containing